Skip to Content

 For knowledge work

 Guess what?
-“See one, do one, teach one” is a GREAT fit for knowledge and service work, because there is so much tacit knowledge embedded in the work.
+‘See one, do one, teach one’ is a great fit for knowledge and service work, because there is so much tacit knowledge embedded within… all that little, vitally important stuff like (these are real examples):

 Apprenticeship is the method, and one’s peers are the experts.
 The trainer’s role then becomes that of matchmaker—finding a person ready to teach for each person ready to learn—and of opening a little space and time for learning to arise.